Turning the Tables

 "A talk?"
 She looked somewhat horrified at the thought of Draco and her father having a heart-to-heart conversation about her.

 "How?"
-She still had no idea how her father would have consented even if he knew that Draco had honourable intentions.
+She still had no idea how her father would have consented, even if he knew that Draco had honourable intentions.

-"I vowed to your father that I would never intentionally harm you, physically," he explained, cutting her off.
-"I wanted to add emotionally too, but Mister Weasley insisted that the physical element was adequate enough.
+"I vowed I would never intentionally harm you, physically.
+I wanted to add emotionally but your father insisted the physical element was adequate enough.
 He remarked that as a Gryffindor and a Weasley your pride was easily hurt."
-He put his finger to his lips, looking upwards in a contemplating manner.
+He put his finger to his lips.
 "How did he put it?
-'No point in dying because you failed to notice one day that she had changed her hairstyle'."
+'No point in dying because you failed to notice one day she'd changed her hairstyle'."
 Draco looked down at her and grinned.
-"I must say, I rather don't mind your father.
+"I must say I rather don't mind your father.
 He's a very tolerable sort."

 "I can't believe you did that with my father and without my consent at all!
-You are an infuriating man," she growled, finally wrestling free from his grasp to punch his shoulder yet again.
-Luckily, he had developed more muscle there over the past ten months or he would have had a series of black and blue bruises up and down his arms.
+You are an infuriating man, Draco."

+She finally wrested herself free from his grasp to punch his shoulder yet again.
+Luckily Draco had developed more muscle there over the past ten months or he would have had a series of black and blue bruises up and down his arms.

 "What about Harry?"
-Ginevra asked suddenly.
+Ginny asked suddenly, and Draco scowled.

 Draco's countenance brightened considerably.
 "Why don't you do it in an owl?"

 Author's notes: It's done!
 Yay!
 I realise that Draco was a tad OOC (or 'soft around the edges'), but how can any of us know what eight months of solitude can do to a person, what being with only one other human being for seven months can make one feel for the other?
 I think such solitude can change a man and a woman's perception of that man and bring them together.
-No longer can they see each other or the world around them in black and white: now it is all in shades of grey.
+No longer can they see each other or the world around them in black and white; now it is all in shades of grey.

 Thank you to all who read and reviewed this story.
 I appreciate your kind words of encouragement and appreciation.
 This story is dedicated to you, the loyal reader.